PaddlePaddle/PaddleOCR/deploy/hubserving/readme_en.md

 |regions|list|The result of layout analysis + table recognition + OCR, each item is a list<br>including `bbox` indicating area coordinates, `type` of area type and `res` of area results|
 |layout|list|The result of layout analysis, each item is a dict, including `bbox` indicating area coordinates, `label` of area type|

 The fields returned by different modules are different.
-For example, the results returned by the text recognition service module do not contain `text_region`.
-The details are as follows:
+For example, the results returned by the text recognition service module do not contain `text_region`, detailed table as following:

 |field name/module name |ocr_det |ocr_cls |ocr_rec |ocr_system |structure_table |structure_system |structure_layout |kie_ser |kie_re |
 |---                    |---     |---     |---     |---        |---             |---              |---              |---     |---    |